Mutua-Caleb/mutua-caleb.github.io/_posts/2024-01-31-Setting-Up_Jekyll.md

 To delete the About page, go to the folder <code>/mnt/c/personal_blog/Everydaytils/_site/.</code> Find about.markdown and delete it.

 If <b>"Your awesome title"</b> shows up twice in the footer and you want to remove it, you need to edit the theme files.
-Jekyll uses a theme called minima.
-Find where minima is on your computer by typing bundle info --path minima in a Linux terminal.
+Jekyll uses a theme called Minima.
+Find where Minima is on your computer by typing <code> bundle info --path minima </code> in a Linux terminal.
 It will show a path like <code> /usr/local/lib/ruby/gems/2.6.0/gems/minima-2.5.1.</code>

 Go to that folder, then to _includes.
 Open <code> footer.html </code> Find lines with <code> site.title </code> and put comment marks <!-- --> around them to hide the titles.